 Her son who has autism loves the Beauty and the Beast and Muppets 3-D at Hollywood Studios.
 She notes that often kids with autism will put the glasses on and they’ll cover their ears.
 They will also put their thumbs in ears and their pinky’s in their mouths.
 They’re overwhelmed and they may rock gently, but they’ll calm down.
 If she says “hands down” to her son, he’ll put his hands down and watch the show.
 Although the sensory effects in some of the other shows will often bother kids with autism, these shows seem to get a consistently good response from them.

 Her son was absolutely terrified in Stitch’s Great Escape in Magic Kingdom.
 He hated the shoulder restraint.
-He also has great difficulty with Honey I shrunk the Audience, a 3-D show in Epcot.
+He also has great difficulty with a 3-D shows.
 The sensory effects are overwhelming for him.

 Park preferences: There is a definite trend in park preferences among kids with autism, according to Donna.
 She’s not certain why, but Animal Kingdom is consistently their least favorite park.
 She speculates that one reason may be their hypersensitivity to smell, which may make them uncomfortable with the smell of the animals.